Someone in Canada recently found my Jamaican in China site by googling “advantages of being Jamaican.”

 For Jamaicans, pets are functional.
 Jamaicans don’t buy food for pets.
 Dogs and cats earn our tolerance and their sustenance–table scraps, bones, and leftovers–by performing necessary tasks for the good of the household.
 Dogs bark at intruders.
 Cats catch mice.
 Got it?
 Good.
 Now you can stay.
 Outside.

 If you have any Jamaican friends, you’ve no doubt observed that yes, Jamaicans will own fancy tail guppies and goldfish as pets, but even fish in an aquarium are not exempt from the JPFR (Jamaican Pet Functionality Requirement).
 Fish serve the function of beautifying the home.
 And even though we’ll buy food for them, we make that allowance because the food that fish require is not that expensive, and, last but not least, we don’t actually have to touch them.
 In other words, fish in a bowl are sort of like furniture.
 They are beautifying, observable, rearrangeable pets–the best type.

 In any event, there’s your answer.
 Have a great day.

 Okay, so I’m mad at Google.
 In the past, I’ve been elated when someone searched for “I want to date a Jamaican in China.”
 That was cool.
 But, yesterday, someone googled “a picture of a healthy Jamaican middle age man” and my blog showed up.
 What the—?!!
 I mean, come on!

-Now, as you know, I never reveal my age, (That’s one of the rules of “How to Reverse Aging,” and the few people who know my earthly calendar age, have been, um….taken care of…..but, really now…Do I LOOK like a middle aged man???
+Now, as you know, I never reveal my age, (That’s one of the rules in my book, A Clean Cell Never Dies), and the few people who know my earthly calendar age, have been, um….taken care of…..but, really now…Do I LOOK like a middle aged man???
 Ahem…

 I’ll have you know, Google, I have the body of a 26-year old!!……um, it’s in my basement.
 Please don’t tell the authorities.